indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ![upcoming-button.png](./assets/upcoming-button.png)

-You will immediately see a modal where you can are required to input the future date of your release and simply click “Publish”.
+You will immediately see a modal where you can are required to input the future date of your release and simply click “Publish.”

 ## Recipients

-Recipients are the wallets that will be receiving the ETH earnings from the token mint or other earnings from the contract.
-This is specially important for collections that are planning a paid mint.
+Recipients are the wallets that will be receiving the ETH earnings from the token mint or other earnings from the contract, which is specially important for collections that are planning a paid mint.
+This allows for trust free partnerships with other individuals.

-This allows for trust free partnerships with other individuals, upon withdraw of the earning from the contract, the contract will automatically send the percentage in ETH to the wallet according to what was specified here.
-The default settings is your own wallet with 100% of the earnings **AFTER** the platform’s fee.
+Upon withdraw of the earning from the contract, the contract will automatically send the percentage in ETH to the wallet according to what was specified here.
+The default settings wallet address is your own wallet with 100% of the earnings **AFTER** the platform’s fee.
 When adding other recipient wallets your percentage will be automatically subtracted.

-**Note:** This does not apply to secondary royalty sales
+**Note:** This does not apply to secondary royalty sales.

 ### Charity

 This feature is powered by [The Giving Block](https://thegivingblock.com/)

 Adding a charity organization inside of recipients is incredibly easy, whether you want 100% of your earnings to go to a charity organization or a specified percentage.
-Just click on “Add Charity” in the recipient section search for the organization of your choice and simply click “Add” and that organization the percentage you desire.
+Just click on “Add Charity” in the recipient section, search for the organization of your choice, simply click “Add”, and add to that organization the percentage you desire to give.

 ## Allow List

-As traditionally known, when toggled on this enabled you to add your own list of wallet address to be included in the allow list portion of the minting process when the contract is deployed.
+When toggled on, this enables you to add your own list of wallet addresses to be included in the allow list portion of the minting process when the contract is deployed.

 ![allow-list.png](./assets/allow-list.png)

 The Addresses section is where you can add the wallet addresses for your allow list ***(each address needs to be in their own line).***

-Mint price is the ETH price for the allow list wallets this **CAN** be different than the public mint price in the settings section.
+"Mint price" is the ETH price for the allow list wallets (this **CAN** be different than the public mint price in the settings section).

-Max Mints Per Address is the maximum amount of tokens an individual wallet can mint from the contract in the context of allow list mint.
-This also can be different than the “Max mints per address” in the settings section.
+"Max Mints Per Address" is the maximum amount of tokens an individual wallet can mint from the contract in the context of allow list mint.
+This also can be different than the “Max Mints Per Address” in the settings section.

 ## Assets

-This section is simply for you to upload a profile and banner image to your collection, the profile picture gets added to the contractURI of the contract.
+This section is simply for you to upload a profile and banner image to your collection.
+The profile picture gets added to the contractURI of the contract.
 These are used to best showcase your collection.
-The profile picture is best as a square image and the banner is optimized for an aspect ratio of 4.3 (e.g. 430x100 px, 1720x400 px)
+The profile picture is best as a square image and the banner is optimized for an aspect ratio of 4.3 (e.g. 430x100 px, 1720x400 px).

 ## Layers and Traits

 Found in the collection menu items next to settings.
-Layers are sort of the grouped category of ‘things’ that compose the Art and the traits are the items inside that grouped category.
-For example if we look at any [OCK NFT](https://opensea.io/collection/onchainkevin) and look at the properties section, we see something like this:
+Layers can be thought of as the categories of things that compose the art, and the traits are the items inside that category.
+For example, if we look at any [OCK NFT](https://opensea.io/collection/onchainkevin) and look at the properties section, we see something like this:

 ![nft.png](./assets/nft.png)

 ![nft-properties.png](./assets/nft-properties.png)

-The **Layers** here are: Background, Eyes, Face, Head, Lasers, Mouth, Nose, Shirt and Skin.
-Where as the **Traits** here are: Gray, Beedy Bold, Glasses Red, Brain Full, Blue, Tongue Out, Downturned, Gray, Green.
+The **Layers** here are: background, eyes, face, head, lasers, mouth, nose, shirt, and skin.
+Whereas the **Traits** are: gray, beedy bold, glasses red, brain full, blue, tongue out, downturned, gray, and green.

 ### Layers

-To add all your layers you just simply type the name of your layers you are planning to have in your collections, you can add more layers up to 15 in total.
-You can change the sorting on the layers by dragging and dropping from the dotted icons left to the text box.
+To add all your layers, you just simply type the name of your layers you are planning to have in your collections.
+You can add more layers with a limit of 15 in total.
+You can change the sorting on the layers by dragging and dropping from the dotted icons left of the text box.

 ![add-layers.gif](./assets/add-layers.gif)

 ### Traits

-Traits for each layer can be uploaded by going to the traits of the selected layer (clicking on the arrow of a selected layer) and drag and dropping the traits.
+Traits for each layer can be uploaded by going to the traits of the selected layer (clicking on the arrow of a selected layer) and dragging and dropping the traits.

 ![add-traits.gif](./assets/add-traits.gif)